-- The project has involved 18 local students from Universidad de la Amazonía in Caquetá which are working in an area that had been affected by the armed conflict and deforestation.
-The students are implementing their research projects in alignment with project’s working packages and have also received specific trainings at CIAT in sustainable soil management, generation of sustainability indicators, participatory rural appraisals, etc.
+- The project involved 18 local students from Universidad de la Amazonía in Caquetá which were working in an area that had been affected by the armed conflict and deforestation.
+The students implemented their research projects in alignment with project’s working packages and received specific trainings at CIAT in sustainable soil management, generation of sustainability indicators, participatory rural appraisals, etc.

-- A panel of 15 experts from four institutions (CIAT, CIPAV, UNIAMAZ and PIK) was created in order to build a sustainability index, that contributes to the formulation of public policies.
+- A panel of 15 experts from four institutions (CIAT, CIPAV, UNIAMAZ and PIK) was created in order to build a sustainability index, that contributed to the formulation of public policies.

-- The publication “Especies vegetales útiles para sistemas silvopastoriles del Caquetá, Colombia” was released to the public in 16 June 2017.
+- The publication “Especies vegetales útiles para sistemas silvopastoriles del Caquetá, Colombia” was released in 16 June 2017.
 This publication compiles knowledge and experience of CIAT, CIPAV, Universidad de Amazonia and GIZ.